DrMaruki97/redis_ufs13/README.md

 # RedChat

-Simple instant messagging software based on python and Redis database.
+Simple instant messaging software based on python and Redis database.

 You can:
 - Create a new account or Login